szabgab/perlmaven.com/sites/en/pages/my.md

 ---

-In Perl the <b>my</b> keyword is used to declare one or more lexical variables.
+In Perl the **my** keyword is used to declare one or more lexical variables.
 That is variables that are scoped to the enclosing block of curly braces.
 There are also package variables in Perl that are declared using the [our](/our) keyword.